equill/syscat/README.md

 The schema is defined within the database itself, so you can query it to confirm the API that is actually in use.

-There's a raw API, which provides the core functionality, plus domain-specific APIs for things such as IPAM which can't be fully served that way.
+There's a raw API, which provides the core functionality, plus domain-specific APIs for things such as IPAM, which can't be properly served via the raw API.

 ### Raw API